Meet the Speakers

 Former Member of Parliament, Anguilla

-UK Envoy, UK's Small Island Developing States (SIDS)
+UK Special Envoy for Small Island Developing States (SIDS)

 Special Envoy for the BES islands for EU and UN and Economic Development with Latin America and Caribbean